 Wednesday, May 4, 2016

-I decided the rudder mechanism needs to be adjustable.
+The rudder mechanism needs to be adjustable.
 The way it is now, you have to set exactly the right angle for the rudder in neutral (no drag position) and then wrap the control cable around the hang tube and tape it in place so it's really set during construction with no easy way to adjust it once the glider has been built.
-Here's my idea of making it adjustable without adding heavy turnbuckles.
+The best idea I could think of was to simply add a turnbuckle at the rudder horn.
+I looked for the smallest one I could find and rigged this with a pin and safety clip at the rudder horn for ease of assembly and breakdown.

 5 comments: